1995 Portuguese legislative election: Leadership changes and challenges

 The four main parties all changed their leaders during the 1991–1995 legislature.

-PS 1992 leadership election
+Socialist Party

-The 1991 general election Socialist defeat, and the scale of it, surprised the party, with António Guterres actually saying he "was in shock".
-Then PS leader, Jorge Sampaio, faced a lot of criticisms about his strategy but, announced he was running for reelection as party leader.
+The 1991 general election Socialist defeat, and the scale of it, surprised the party, with António Guterres actually saying "he was in shock".
+Then PS leader, Jorge Sampaio, faced a lot of criticisms regarding his strategy, but announced he was running for reelection as party leader.
 He would face António Guterres and Álvaro Beleza.
-A party leadership congress was called for February 1992, but, during the days prior to the start of the congress, Sampaio withdrew from the race and Guterres was easily elected as party leader: The results were the following:
+A party leadership congress was called for February 1992, however, during the days prior to the start of the congress, Sampaio withdrew from the race and Guterres was easily elected as party leader: The results were the following: